-Zing runs on most Virtual Machines.
-For details see Does Zing run on a Virtual Machine?
-Only the following detail needs to be taken care of for production systems if you use Zing with the ZST component.
-Since ZVM 19.07 the ZST component is not required any more and only an optional tuning and depending on your use case Zing without ZST might be the preferred choice now as by its different memory management it is not affected by the problem described here.
+The following detail needs to be taken care of only for production systems if you use Azul Platform Prime with the ZST component.
+Since Azul Zulu Prime JVM 19.07 the ZST component is not required any more and is only an optional tuning.
+Depending on your use case Azul Platform Prime without ZST might be the preferred choice now, and if you do use Azul Platform Prime without ZST, you do not need the instructions here.

 VMware, VirtualBox, Xen and other hypervisor systems try to utilize the hardware resources as efficient as possible.
 Sometimes, overcommitting CPU and memory resources is activated, which is obviously dangerous for productions systems and usually limited to test and developer systems.
 But even without overcommitting activated, the VM Balloon Driver is running on most standard Linux systems by default.
 This driver tries to mark rarely used VM memory for reassigning it either for overcommitting or also for other actions like creating snapshots or relocation of VMs to other hosts or offering more memory to the host system if the host is used for other tasks in parallel, like using a VM on a small system like a notebook.

 Unfortunately, the Balloon Driver is unaware of memory pages locked by other processes.
 This is a known bug in VMware tools and also Open-VM-Tools: VMware KB 1003586

-As the Zing Java Virtual Machine (ZVM) is using locked memory pages provided by the Zing System Tools (ZST) and the Balloon Driver is ignoring them, wrong assumptions are made over the actual used memory.
+As the Azul Zulu Prime JVM is using locked memory pages provided by the Azul Zulu Prime System Tools (ZST) and the Balloon Driver is ignoring them, wrong assumptions are made over the actual used memory.
 If the hypervisor now needs more memory, for example when other applications are used on a laptop in parallel to VMware, the result will be most likely a killed JVM process inside the VM.